xword/java-npm-gradle-integration-example/README.md

 That's it.
 Now your build includes both Java and JavaScript tests execution.
 In order to execute the latter individually just run `./gradlew npm-app:test`.

+## Summary

+We integrated building Java and JavaScript/NPM projects into a single Gradle project.
+The Java project is build in a standard manner, whereas the JavaScript one is build by `npm` tool wrapped with Gradle script using `gradle-node-plugin`.
+The plugin can provide `npm` and `node` so they do not need to be installed on the system.

+Result of the build is a standard Java package (fat JAR) additionally including JavaScript package as classpath resource to be served as a static asset.

+Such setup can be useful for simple frontend-backend stacks when there is no need to serve frontend application from a separate server.

+Full implementation of this example [can be found on GitHub](https://github.com/xword/labs/tree/master/grzegorz-cwiak/java-npm-integration).